 Makita XT273R Compact Cordless Combo Kit

 The Makita XT273R combines the XPH01Z hammer driver drill and the XDT04Z impact driver in one incredible combo kit.
-Reasonably priced at around $200, this kit offers great flexibility in most drilling, driving, and fastening tasks.
+This kit offers great flexibility in most drilling, driving, and fastening tasks.
 Best suited for professional use, home improvers and DIYers can also enjoy the wonderful features of this combo kit.

 These tools are both powerhouses in their own right, letting you accomplish tough jobs easily.
 Each of the tools runs on brushless motors that provide more runtime and longer lifespans.
 The drill has a two-speed gear that delivers a maximum torque power of up to 480 in. lbs. with 1,500 RPM.
 The impact driver has speed ranges of 0-2,300 RPM and 0-3,200 IPM and provides 1,420 in. lbs. of peak torque.